ausseabed/qax/docs/user_manual_qax_FinderGC.rst

     QAX GUI view results breakdown

 #.
-View Selection - Choose between a summary of all data, score board view to look at the individual line level or qajson output
+View Selection - Choose between a summary of all data, score board view to look at the individual line level or QAJSON output
     - Summary gives a summary of the overall check results, i.e. a count of the lines pass, fail or warning
     - Scoreboard enables viewing of results per file
-    - json text is a raw printout of the QAJson created after running the checks
+    - JSON text is a raw printout of the QAJSON created after running the checks
 #.
 Data Level - Automatically updates on summary view but is selectable on scoreboard view.
 Options are:
     - raw_data
     - survey_products